 It certainly sounds tempting to get a credit card that charges zero interest, and as long as you plan to pay off your balance in full every month, you’re already ahead.

 Always read the fine print.
 That amazing offer may have some exclusions and exceptions and other unpleasant surprises.
-The credit card company may be looking for a certain kind of cardholder too; after all, they’re in business to make money.
+The credit card company may be looking for a certain kind of cardholder, too; after all, they’re in business to make money.
 You may not be the customer the credit card company is looking for; you may have too many credit cards, to begin with, or have a credit rating that may not be acceptable.

 Find out which of the reward rules are subject to change, and if there are any expiration dates or winning rewards.
 If you are not great at reading the fine print, find somebody who is, or call the credit card customer service line and get your answers.

-Be Overly Protective of Your Credit Score
+Protect of Your Credit Score

 Keep up on your progress toward your rewards goal; how much more do you have to spend and how much more time do you have before the offer expires?
+Again, avoid the pitfall of impulse spending just to get your reward.

 When to Avoid Credit Card Churning

-Think of credit card churning as a privilege you have to earn rather than a right that doesn’t require prior deliberation.
+Think of credit card churning possibly as a privilege you have to earn rather than a right that doesn’t require prior deliberation.
 If you fall into any of these following categories, think twice before opening another credit card.

-The biggest takeaway here is if you have credit card debt, it doesn’t make sense to continue to rack up debt in the name of credit card churning—instead, it’s best to make a plan to get out of credit card debt ASAP.
+The biggest takeaway here is if you have credit card debt, it doesn’t make sense to continue to rack up debt in the name of credit card churning.
+Instead, it’s best to make a plan to get out of credit card debt ASAP.

 If Your Credit is Bad